 The pitch-dark masterpiece that is Mezzanine (and which perhaps unsurprisingly gets a twentieth anniversary tidy-up and re-issue next month) has an appropriately ominous, colossal opening track.
 It enters the fray by way of a bass rumble that seems to be suggesting armageddon on the horizon, before Horace Andy’s impassioned vocal rises it out of the murk…and then the drums and guitars crash in, making for a dramatic storm of a track that eventually returns into the murky, bass-led shadows that it came from in the first place.

-Probably one of the greatest garage-rock artists of the modern age, Jon Spencer has released album after album of electrifying rock’n’roll, but as far as I’m concerned none of them come close to Orange, and in particularly the freewheeling groove of Bellbottoms.
-It is so astonishingly simple – Judah Bauer on bass, Jon Spencer on guitar and slogans (yea-uh!), and Russell Simins on pummelling drums, but has such power and force that for many of us, this was the track that dragged into worship at the altar of the Blues Explosion.
+Probably one of the greatest garage-rock artists of the modern age, Jon Spencer has released album after album of electrifying rock’n’roll, but as far as I’m concerned none of them come close to Orange, and in particular the freewheeling groove of Bellbottoms.
+It is so astonishingly simple – Judah Bauer on bass, Jon Spencer on guitar and slogans (yea-uh!), and Russell Simins on pummeling drums, but has such power and force that for many of us, this was the track that dragged into worship at the altar of the Blues Explosion.
 The album version (a full two minutes longer than the single version) makes you wait for it, though, as the first couple of minutes provide a kinda warm-up intro complete with a string section.
 It’s worth the wait, though, as Bauer’s bassline cuts through the room and heralds the beginning of the raw bones of the song.

-Packs of Three
+/Packs of Three

 “It was the biggest cock you’d ever seen,